 Queue attribute (OpenNMS) Key (Minion/Sen tinel) Description Default value threads queue.thread s Number of threads used for consuming & dispatching messages.
 (2 number of cores) queue-size queue.size Maximum number of messages to keep in memory while waiting to be dispatched.
-10000 use-routing-key queue.use- routing-key batch-size Messages are aggregated in batches before being dispatched.
+10000 use-routing-key queue.use- routing-key Whether to use the routing key when forwarding messages to the broker.
+This enforces ordering of the messages. true batch-size batch.size Messages are aggregated in batches before being dispatched.
 When the batch reaches this size, it will be dispatched.
 1000 batch-interval batch.interv al Messages are aggregated in batches before being dispatched.
 When the batch has been created for longer than this interval (ms) it will be dispatched, regardless of the current size.
 500